One of the reasons certain songs stick with us is because they connect so deeply and profoundly with something we have gone through.

 “So Am I” by Ava Max

-I was ridiculously different growing up.
+I was markedly different to everyone else growing up.

 Bullied and harassed at school from kindergarten through to my second last year of high school, I was never one of the crowd, a misfit who because on then un-admitted sexuality and love of traditional non-masculine pursuits ended up ostracised for much of my earlier life.